twitterml/django-rest-apis/README.md

-Twitter REST APIs with Django
+Twitter Sign In and REST APIs
 =================

-Sample Django App using Twitter OAuth and REST APIs
+Sample Django App using Twitter Sign in (OAuth) and REST APIs.
+This is the basis for many types of campaigns, including:

+- Capture @username via Twitter Login
+- Contest/sweepstakes sign-up via Twitter
+- Tweet out a photo from a user (requires user's explicit consent)

+As always, you must abide by the [Developer Agreement & Policy](https://dev.twitter.com/overview/terms/agreement-and-policy).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/twitterdev/django-rest-apis)